Understand Your Outlook In Property Division

 - Stock options earned from work or private acquisitions

 - Personal property, including collectibles, recreational vehicles and other shared assets

 Agreeing to have a prenuptial agreement is not enough to protect yourself.
 It is essential to make sure your agreement is not something your spouse can work around.
 To ensure that a prenuptial agreement is as ironclad as possible, we at Teller Law Firm, P.C., counsel clients through a three-step process:

 - Full disclosure of property to each other in advance of the prenup (or a waiving of the right to disclosure)

 - Thoughtful preparation of a prenuptial agreement that will accomplish a client’s goals

 Completion of all three steps makes it clear that neither spouse was coerced into agreeing to the prenuptial contract and agrees with the terms.
 It is important to follow these steps to ensure that your property division has no gray areas, and there are no opportunities for further dispute after the division.

 We Are Here To Answer Your Questions

 Teller Law Firm, P.C., welcomes the opportunity to explain how a prenuptial or postnuptial agreement can fit your needs.
 Our attorneys will help you and your new spouse understand how Texas’ community property laws apply to your situation.
-Contact us today to schedule a consultation by calling 817-612-4298 or email.
+To schedule a consultation with an attorney, call us at 817-612-4298 or send us an email.